About child care in Australia

 - What are the child care options in your area, and how much do they cost?

-- Do you want your child cared for at your home, at someone else’s home, or at a child care centre?
+- Do you want your child cared for in a home or at a child care centre?

 - Are you looking for child care that matches your family’s interests or values – for example, food choices, musical interests and so on?